Religious Worker Work Visa — Support a candidate's visa application

 You must provide your candidate with an offer of religious work.

 If the work you are offering is paid salary or wages, you must provide a copy of an employment agreement.
-If the work you are offering is paid by any means other than salary or wages or is unpaid, then you must provide a description of that work.
+If the work you are offering is paid any other way or is unpaid, then you must provide a description of that work.

-The work must be in substantially 1 or more of the following religious activities:
+The work must be in mainly 1 or more of the following religious activities:

 - teaching religious scripture or philosophy